MvvmCross/MvvmCross/docs/_documentation/tutorial/the-core-project.md

 ---
+layout: documentation
-title: "The Core Project"
+title: The Core Project
-excerpt: ""
+category: Tutorials
 ---
 MvvmCross application's are normally structured with: